 If the vintage world is where you make your money, then Ruby Lane is one of Etsy’s top competitors.

 - Vintage & Art

 There’s an insane amount of vintage products and antique goods on Ruby Lane.
-In fact, the entire website feels kinda antique-y.
-But the stuff you’ll find on their online marketplace isn’t the “glorified trash” that passes as vintage on some other websites.
-It’s all truly vintage and of the highest quality, which sometimes comes with a hefty price tag.
+In fact, the entire website feels kinda antique.
+But the stuff you’ll find on their online marketplace isn’t the “glorified trash” that passes as vintage on other websites.
+It’s all genuinely vintage and of the highest quality, which sometimes comes with a hefty price tag.